Providing a Semen Sample

 During the IVF process, the male partner usually provides a fresh semen sample on the day of the egg retrieval.

-Occasionally, one or more semen samples are frozen, in advance, for use on the day of the egg retrieval.
+Occasionally, one or more semen samples are frozen at our Austin IVF and andrology lab, in advance, for use on the day of the egg retrieval.
 This is done for one of three reasons; if there is a possibility that the male partner may not be available on the day of the egg retrieval, if the male partner has a very low sperm count and needs to bank several samples in order to accomplish fertilization, or if the male partner feels significant anxiety about collecting a semen sample on the day of egg retrieval.

 A third option that couples may employ is the use of frozen semen samples from a donor.